 Exhibiting model and displays at the meeting

-Applicants or members of the public can exhibit models or displays at the meeting as long as they notify the Committee Services Officer of their intention at least 24 hours before the start of the meeting so that members can be notified.
+Applicants or members of the public can exhibit models or displays at the meeting as long as they notify the Committee Services Officer of their intention by at least noon two working days before the start of the meeting so that members can be notified.
 Arrangements for delivery, display, storage and collection of models need to be made with the Town Hall directly.

 All representations should be heard in silence and without interruption.
 The Chair will not permit disruptive behaviour.
 Members of the public are reminded that if the meeting is not allowed to proceed in an orderly manner then the Chair will withdraw the opportunity to address the Committee.
 The Committee is a meeting held in public, not a public meeting.